tomaz/appledoc/XcodeIntegrationScript.markdown

 Xcode Integration Script
 ==========================================
-Sample Script to automoate documentation creation using a run script in Xcode. appledoc can be integrated with Xcode in many ways.
-Below is one of those to get you up and running quickly on Xcode 4.6
+Sample Script to automate documentation creation using a run script in Xcode. appledoc can be integrated with Xcode in many ways.
+Below is one of those ways to get you up and running quickly on Xcode 4.6

 1. Select top of your project in Project Navigator
 2. Click Add Target